cyril/sha256_seal.rb/README.md

 # Sha256 Seal 🔏

-A small library allowing to sign documents, and to check their integrity.
+A small Ruby library for signing documents and verifying their integrity using HMAC-SHA-256.

 ## Status